Call Wall & Put Wall Explained

 What is a Put Wall in options trading?

-The Put Wall is the strike with the most negative gamma exposure — where dealers are most aggressively buying the underlying as price falls toward it.
-This mechanical buying creates a structural floor that tends to slow or reverse downward moves.
+The Put Wall is the strike with the most negative gamma exposure.
+In a long-gamma (positive Net GEX) regime, aggregate dealer buying intensifies as price approaches the Put Wall, reinforcing the level as a structural floor that tends to slow or reverse downward moves.

 During heavy selloffs, the Put Wall is often the level where a bounce or temporary pause begins, because dealer buying flows are concentrated there.